Topical Steroid Withdrawal (TSW)

 What is steroid phobia?

-Do doctors receive funding from drug companies who make topical steroids?
+Do doctors receive funding from pharmaceutical companies that make topical steroids?

-Does the National Eczema Society receive funding from drug companies who make topical steroids?
+Does National Eczema Society receive funding from pharmaceutical companies that make topical steroids?

 National Eczema Society exists to make life better for people with eczema and their families.
 We work with a range of organisations to achieve our aims including professional and regulatory bodies, research organisations, other charities and companies.
 While partnership working is important, we will never compromise our independence as a patient organisation, always putting people with eczema first.